ravornyo/logik/README.md

 # Logik
-Logik is a simple web editor for boolean algebra.
+Logik is a simple programming language for boolean algebra.
 It is a showcase of the [Langium](https://github.com/langium/langium) DSL framework.
-The web editor is complimented by a logic diagram powered by [Sprotty](https://github.com/eclipse-sprotty/sprotty).
+The web editor is complimented by a logic diagram preview powered by [Sprotty](https://github.com/eclipse-sprotty/sprotty).

-## Running Web Editor
+## Running the web editor
 ![screenshot](https://user-images.githubusercontent.com/877171/235789552-70737b07-667d-4fbf-86e3-9068b6eedfe6.png)

 To run logik in the web, you need to first install dependencies and then build the project.
 From the root folder run the following commands.